-A set of questions dealing directly or indirectly with the subject-matter of the text (450-500 words), not excluding sentence paraphrasing and rewording (reformulation) will be set in French.
-Candidates are advised to give full answers and use correct grammar and syntax.
+A set of questions dealing directly or indirectly with the subject-matter of the text (450-500 words), including questions on acts of speech will be set in French.
+Candidates are advised to give full answers and to use correct grammar and syntax.
 They are expected to formulate their answers in such a way as to avoid repeating whole sentences or even phrases from the text.